VaishnaviKrishna/bias-field-correction/README.md

   * Scikit-Learn == 0.21.1
   * Nibabel >= 2.0.2

 * The codes above also use Nilearn - a Python module for fast and easy statistical learning on NeuroImaging data.
-Nilearn can be installed after installing the above mentioned dependencies by running the below mentioned command in a cell of Jupyter notebook:
+Nilearn can be installed after installing the above mentioned dependencies by running the command as shown below:

   **!pip install nilearn**